bryik/hello-es6-module/README.md

 This command has Node execute `./test/test.js`.

-- `npm run web`
+- `npm run dev`

-This command gets Python to spin up a simple server available at [localhost](127.0.0.1).
+This runs Rollup with the `rollup.config.dev.js` configuration which is nearly identical to `rollup.config.prod.js` except that it uses the [serve](https://github.com/thgh/rollup-plugin-serve) plugin to spin up a live server.
+Your browser will automatically be opened to [http://localhost:10001/](http://localhost:10001/).
 There you will find `index.html` which imports `hello-world.js` in a script tag.
+The `--watch` flag tells Rollup to rebuild if it detects any changes in your code.

+To stop the server, press `CTRL-C` in your shell.

 ## Rollup